mrudelle/word-clock/README.md

 ![Word clock](doc/img/clock-face-fr.jpeg)

-* Support the addition of new clock faces (other dimensions, language, layout,...)
+* Support the addition of new clock faces (other dimensions, language, layout,...). see `src/clock_face`
 * Compatible with neopixel led strips
 * Light sensor based luminosity adjustment
-* Create your own animations
+* Create your own animations. see `src/rendering`
-* Asynchronous implementation
+* Asynchronous implementation with asyncio
-* USB-C power

 ## Sample wiring with Pi Pico